|Elliott Sound Products||Beginners' Guide to Transformers - Part 4|

 Where things become more difficult is when we load the secondary with a diode bridge and filter capacitor before the load itself.
 It is no longer possible to use the simple formulae we are used to, and the mere existence of the diodes and filter cap changes things in a number of unexpected ways.
 We need to look at the simplified equivalent circuit for a transformer, based on the calculations and measurements taken in the above section.
 This allows a detailed analysis of power, current and voltage at various parts of the circuit.

 People generally tend to think that a 1A (AC) transformer can supply 1A DC, but this is not the case.
-It can be done if a switchmode regulator is used, but in most cases this is not part of the solution.
+It can be done if a switchmode regulator is used, but in most cases this is not part of the solution (and is not relevant to this discussion).
 The AC current into a bridge rectifier is always greater than the DC taken from the filter cap, and the ratio depends on many factors.
 In the following drawing, the transformer is simulated by an ideal voltage source with a series resistor that's equivalent to both the reflected primary and actual secondary resistance.
 This was determined to be close enough to 2 ohms.

 Figure 3 - Transformer, Full Wave Rectifier And Capacitor Filter